-The population of the Trinity Region is estimated to be 7,853,969 by 2019 (Texas Water Development Board, 2021), where higher population density is presented in the Trinity Region's upper reaches (Figure 2.34).
+The population of the Trinity Region was estimated to be 7,853,969 in 2019 (TWDB, 2021), where higher population density is present in the Trinity Region's upper reaches (Figure 2.34).
 As an example, the projected population for each county in Region C and Region H in the Trinity Region is listed in Table 2.18.
 Kaufman County and Rockwall County are projected to more than double their current population by 2050 as shown in Table 2.19.
 The counties with over one million population, such as Collin, Dallas, and Tarrant counties, will also have rapid growth (over 30 percent) by 2050.
-Not only will the population growth demand for significant higher water supply, but also will change regional land cover and land use conditions that could alter the floodplain and increase flood risks in these areas.
+Not only will the population growth demand for significantly increased water supply, but also will change regional land cover and land use conditions that could alter the floodplain and increase flood risks in these areas.